alysivji/talks/_proposals/topics/everyday-design-patterns--facade-pattern.md

 This talk demonstrates HOWTO use Object-Oriented programming principles to hide complexity and isolate the impact of changes.
 By using an API version upgrade as our guiding example, we will: walk through a tightly coupled implementation, discuss its limitations, and show how the Facade Pattern improves software design.

 The session is geared towards developers of all levels looking for a friendlier approach to Design Patterns.
-By applying the principles outlined, you will be able to use the Facade pattern to write robust code that is easy to maintain.
+By applying the principles outlined, you will be able to use the Facade Pattern to write robust code that is easy to maintain.

 ### Outline